 About Sam Yingling

 Sam Yingling is a native of central Lake County and lives in Grayslake.
-A third generation resident of the area, he is deeply rooted in the community and has committed his life to fighting for its economic and social prosperity.
+A third-generation resident of the area, Sam is deeply rooted in the community and has committed his life to fighting for its economic and social prosperity.

 As a child, most of Sam's time away from school was spent helping at a family restaurant his grandfather and parents started in 1972 in Wildwood and Round Lake Beach.
 Along with his sister and brother, Sam was expected to contribute to the restaurant’s success.
 In this setting, Sam learned that everyone deserves respect and equal treatment.
 He also learned the meaning of service and that hard work and a positive attitude could make a difference in peoples' lives.

 Sam is committed to making sure that government can better serve its citizens.
 As Avon Township supervisor he cut the township’s budget while protecting important services.
 In Springfield, he continues to fight to consolidate the many layers of local government that provide duplicative services and drive up property taxes.